percona/postgres/contrib/pg_tde/documentation/docs/index/tde-limitations.md

 * PostgreSQL’s internal system tables, which include statistics and metadata, are not encrypted.
 * `pg_createsubscriber` is not supported.
+* WAL shipping standby (warm standby) is not supported with WAL encryption.
+You can instead use [Streaming Replication with `tde_heap`](../replication.md), which is supported with encrypted WAL.

 ## WAL encryption tool support